When you open GarageBand or Logic, it reads the content of that database and lists that information in the Loop Browser.

 ~/Music/Audio Music Apps/LoopsDatabaseV09.dband re-launch GarageBand or Logic and follow step 1 to re-index your Apple Audio Loops.

-If you require further assistance, please ensure you contact email@example.com for further assistance.
+If you require further assistance, please contact email@example.com.